Want in on iOS 13? Buy the new iPod Touch

 iOS 13

-I've not been excited about an iOS update this much since iOS 7, I believe.
+I haven't been this excited about an iOS update since iOS 7.
 That's when Apple implemented the "flat" look of app icons.
-With iOS 13 it's Dark Mode that has me the most giddy.
+With iOS 13 it's dark mode that has me the most giddy.

-Honestly, was just the fact that Dark Mode will be a purposefully designed feature -- not just an inverting of the colors -- that just looks cool in screenshots that got my attention.
+Honestly, what grabbed my attention was simply the fact that dark mode will be a purposefully designed feature -- not just an inverting of the colors -- that just looks cool in screenshots.

-Also, iOS 13 will also bring a newly designed camera interface and editing options as well Sign in with Apple to allow users to sign into apps and sites on their iPod Touch using their AppleID instead of their email address, which Apple says will prevent them from being tracked online and have ads constantly targeted at you.
+Also, iOS 13 will also bring a newly designed camera interface and editing options, as well as Sign In with Apple.
+Sign In lets users log in to apps and sites on their iPod Touch using their AppleID instead of their email address, which Apple says will prevent them from being tracked online and relentlessly targeted with ads.

 AR gets more real

-The iPod Touch will work with AR apps on the App Store.
-That includes the iOS app, Measure, which lets you virtually measure things in the real world by giving you a really flexible digital ruler.
-Pokemon Go or the upcoming and highly anticipated Harry Potter: Wizards Unite, AR is kind of becoming a thing.
-And while I wasn't excited about it initially, the more useful apps like Measure I find, the more I'm becoming a believer.
+The iPod Touch will work with AR apps in the App Store.
+That includes the iOS app Measure, which lets you virtually measure things in the real world by giving you a really flexible digital ruler.
+With Pokemon Go or the upcoming and highly anticipated Harry Potter: Wizards Unite, AR is kind of becoming a thing.
+And though I wasn't excited about it initially, the more useful apps I find, like Measure, the more I'm becoming a believer.

-To be sure, you'll need a more powerful device to take advantage of some of the high-end AR apps, but for simple measuring and finding Pokemon, the new iPod Touch can handle it.
+To be sure, you'll need a more powerful device to take advantage of some of the high-end AR apps, but for simple measuring, and for finding Pokemon, the new iPod Touch can handle it.

 Bonus: It has a headphone jack

-Yep.
-You can use Bluetooth headphones or plug in your headphones to that 3.5mm jack on the bottom edge like we used to do.
+Yep, you can use Bluetooth headphones, or plug your wired 'phones into that 3.5mm jack on the bottom edge, just like we used to do back in the day.

-That either appeals to you or it doesn't, so nothing else needs to be said here.
+That either appeals to you or not, so I'll say no more about it.

 Do it!